Our Lady of Sorrows Basilica & National Shrine

 Henry Engelbert, John F. Pope & William J. Brinkmann, 1902

-As one of Chicago's three basilicas, Our Lady of Sorrows has an important status in the Catholic Church.
-It may also be the grandest church in the whole city.
-Our Lady of Sorrows seats 1,200 people beneath a soaring, barrel-vaulted coffered dome that rises 80 feet from the marble floor.
+As one of Chicago's three basilicas, Our Lady of Sorrows has an important status in the Catholic Church and is among the grandest churches in the whole city.
+Our Lady of Sorrows seats 1,200 people beneath a soaring, barrel-vaulted coffered ceiling that rises 80 feet from the marble floor.
 The nave is 65 feet wide and features more than 1,100 ornate gold-leaf panels.
 An English Baroque style steeple turns this Renaissance-Revival church into a local landmark.
-It once had a twin steeple that, unfortunately, was destroyed by lightning.
+It once had a twin steeple that was destroyed by lightning.